mobinmob/void-66-services/conf/void-66-conf.md

 #### 3.2.3 Using runit services

 66 can work with the existing runit services.
-That is usefull as there are not yet frontend service files for all the packages that have a runit service directory.
+That is useful as there are not yet frontend service files for all the packages that have a runit service directory.
-To use runit services, a seperate runit tree can be created, the runit service enabled and started in it and make the tree start after default:
+To use runit services, a separate runit tree can be created, the runit service enabled and started in it and make the tree start after default:

 ```
 # 66-tree -nE runit